putianyi889/PTYQoL.jl/README.md

 Full of type piracies.
 Do file an issue if this package does break other things or becomes a part of Julia/some other package.

-Rule of new version: an external PR is merged, or the number of line changes reach 100.
+Rule of new version: an external PR is merged, an issue is resolved, or the number of line changes reach 100.